fjagwitz/Graylog-Cookbooks/01_Installation/README.md

 ## Get a license

+Once set up, the system can be used without a license but limited functionality.
 For testing Graylog Enterprise & Security Features, you need a test license.
 Send the Cluster-ID (displayed when the script finishes) to your local Graylog Solution Engineer and get it within a few days.

 ## Folder Structure